apsitos/recipe_box/README.md

 # recipe_box

-This is a basic app to practice using React.
+This is a basic app to practice using React and Node/Express.

+Created after graduation from the Turing School's Front End Engineering program.

+This app is not externally hosted.